 While there are five ways to access the top of the Auckland Sky Tower, there are only two ways down.
 The more obvious one is the lift.
 Adrenaline junkies know the other is Sky Jump.

 While my friends loved it, Sky Jump isn’t for me.
-Although I did feel like a bit of a coward upon learning that a 100-year-old took the 192-meter leap.
+However, I did feel like a bit of a coward upon learning that a 100-year-old took the 192-meter leap.

 The controlled jump allows you to fall at speeds of 85km/hour (it was slowed for the 100-year-old).